Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

 where

 The last formula (\ref{cor2}) together with the definition (\ref{sca}) leads to the relation between the mass of the bosonic field $\mathbf{\Psi}[h]$ and the initial data mass $m_I$

-that means the arbitrary mass $m[h]$ is only rescaled the initial data mass $m_I$, and the scale $\lambda$ is directly related to one-point correlations of the quantum bosonic field $\mathbf{\Psi}[h]$.
-Therefore, actually the mass $m[h]$ for arbitrary $h$ is given by correlations of two bosonic fields $\mathbf{\Psi}$ in the point $h$.
-Finally note that the two-point correlator (\ref{cor1}), that can be rewritten in the power series form
+that means the arbitrary mass $m[h]$ is only the the initial data mass $m_I$ scaled by a coefficient $\lambda[h]$, where $\lambda^2$ is a reciprocate of the one-point correlations of the quantum bosonic field $\mathbf{\Psi}[h]$.
+Therefore, actually for an arbitrary point $h$ the mass $m[h]$ is given through the correlations of two bosonic fields $\mathbf{\Psi}$ in this point, what establishes the crucial physical role of the superspace for quantum gravity.